Earl Moran

-Earl Steffa Moran (December 8, 1893 - January 17, 1984) was an American pin-up photographer and glamor artist.
+Earl Steffa Moran (December 8, 1893 - January 17, 1984) was an American pin-up photographer and glamour artist.

 Background

 Moran was born in December 1893 on Belle Plaine, Iowa, United States.

 His first instruction in art came under the direction of John Stich, an elderly German artist who also taught the great illustrator W.H.D.
 Koerner.
 Moran also studied with Walter Biggs at the Chicago Art Institute.

 Moran later studied at the famed Art Students League in Manhattan, where he learned from the muralists Vincent Drumond, Robert Henri, Thomas Fogarty (Norman Rockwell's teacher), and the legendary anatomist George Bridgman.
 After moving back to Chicago in 1931 and opening a small studio where he specialized in photography and illustration, he sent some paintings of bikini-clad girls to two calendar companies; when both Brown & Bigelow and Thomas D. Murphy Company bought the work, his career was officially launched.